TonyLB/maketheworld/README.md

 You've tinkered around, and decided this isn't something you want to keep maintaining long-term?
 No problem.
 It's pretty easy to remove from the AWS console.

+IMPORTANT NOTE:  This process will delete all of your cloud resources.
+By default, **backups** are stored in the Make The World cloud resources, and will be deleted when you do this.
+If you intend to keep the content of your instance, you need to have created a backup and *downloaded it* to a local machine, before you do this.

-Go to Amplify:  Select your app, and delete it.
+1. Go to Amplify:  Select your app, and delete it.

-Go to S3:  There is a permanentstack storage bucket there.
+2. Go to S3:  There is a permanentstack storage bucket there.
 It has all your backups, so maybe copy those down if you want to keep them for sentimental
 (or other) reasons.
 When you're sure you don't need the data any more, select the bucket and click the 'Empty' button.

-Go to CloudFormaton:  There are two stacks there (one for permanents and one for everything else).
+3. Go to CloudFormaton:  There are two stacks there (one for permanents and one for everything else).
 Click the 'everything else' stack and delete it.
 Once that is complete, click the permanents stack and delete it.

 That's it:  Make The World should be removed completely from your AWS account.